JarodBoone/EMAS/README.md

 General overview - see docs
 Usage - see docs

+### Runtime

+- First thing we do is include all of the shell variables.
+Configuration and state
+- Passive Config check
+- Offer active configuration
+- Need to check that state is consistent if we have configured before.
+Configuration consists of
+    - Checking Installs
+    - Checking Directory Structure
+    - Establishing State file and locking state.
+(Flag configuration)

 ## Models

 Here is for specifying models and various tools for verifying them Each model should be added as a GEM5 extra